JannesStroehlein/Vue3-Calendar-Component/docs/README.md

 Vue 3 Calendar Component is a comprehensive calendar component library built with Vue 3, Vuetify 3, and TypeScript.
 It provides multiple view modes, event management, drag & drop functionality, and extensive customization options.

+> [!CAUTION] Documentation out of date
+> The documentation may not reflect the latest changes in the codebase.
+> Please refer to the source code for the most accurate information.
+>
+> If you have the technical expertise, you can also contribute by fixing the documentation or the code itself.

 ## Table of Contents

 - [Installation](#installation)